lincolnloop/django-geotagging/docs/TUTORIAL.rst

 .. contents::

-After reading this page you should be able to use `geotags` in the context of your project.
+After reading this page you should be able to use `geotagging` in the context of your project.
 For practical reason I will use `geotagging_demo_project`  as example.
 The installation of this project is explained in the documentation `INSTALL.rst`.